Monitoring a Server

 Note that you can also click a deployment name (such as examples 1 in the figure below) in the Deployment Status pane to view the details about this deployment group.
 If you do, you can easily return to the servers screen by clicking the back arrow.
-(You can get to the same deployment information screen by also clicking the Applications tab in the topmost toolbar; see Deploying Applications from more details on managing application deployment.)
+(You can get to the same deployment information screen by also clicking the Applications tab in the topmost toolbar; see link:/mule-management-console/v/3.5/customizing-server-metrics-dashboard deploying-applications[Deploying Applications] from more details on managing application deployment.)

 You can customize the panes that display for a server.
 You do so by clicking the icon circled in the figure above.
 You can add additional panes (also called portlets) and add to or change the server metrics charts.
 For information on customizing these panes, see Customizing Server Metrics Dashboard.

 You can view alerts from two places: either from the top-level Alerts tab, where you also define alerts, or from the Alerts tab for a specific server.
 The top-level Alerts tab lets you add new alerts and view existing alerts, whereas from the Servers tab, you can see alerts set for one or more servers.
 However, to see alerts from the Servers tab, you must first select the server of interest, then click the server’s Alerts tab.
 (The figure below highlights these two tabs.)